nobu-h-o/Java-CP/documents/Strings.md

     }
 }
 ```
-The Scanner class doesn't accept char inputs so we have to use the input for Strings; sc.next() and use the first index of what we inputted from there.

 Of course, you can input the StringBuilder like this to be a little bit faster.
 ```Java
 StringBuilder sb = new StringBuilder(sc.next());